adamalexandersson/simplify-admin-menus/README.md

 ## Usage

-1. Navigate to Settings > Simplify Admin in your WordPress admin panel
+1. Navigate to Settings > Simplify Admin Menus in your WordPress admin panel
 2. Select the user role you want to configure from the dropdown menu
 3. Check/uncheck the menu items you want to hide/show for that role
 4. Save your changes